Retirement Benefits

 What are deferred compensation plans?

-Deferred compensation plans are voluntary savings plans that allow you to defer any amount, subject to annual limits, from your paycheck.
+Deferred compensation plans are voluntary savings plans that automatically deduct any amount—subject to annual limits—from your paycheck.
 These include 401(k), 403(b), Individual Retirement Arrangements (IRAs), and 457 plans.
 All have varying contribution limits, fees, and requirements around withdrawal.

 Which plans are available to you?